ganboing/clic-config/vnc/readme.md

 vncserver :10 -geometry 1920x1080 -localhost
 ```

 to start a virtual desktop of id 10 of resolution 1920x1080 on the host "beijing" which only accept connection from localhost.
-I would always prefer the "-localhost" (only allow local connection) option to prevent security issue since the VNC connection is not encrypted.
+I would always prefer the "-localhost" (only allow local connection) option to prevent security issue since otherwise the port will be open to the whole world.
 If you invoke "vncserver" for the first time, it will prompt you to enter a password.
 Note that only the first 8 characters will actually count.

 ## Connect to Virtual Desktop ##